Chiaki Nanami: In video games

-In Danganronpa anime
+In other media

-In the anime series Danganronpa 3: The End of Hope's Peak High School, it is revealed that the Chiaki computer program was based on an actual student who attended Hope's Peak Academy, an Ultimate Gamer who befriended Hajime Hinata before he chose to become Izuru Kamukura as a part of a Hope's Peak Academy human experimentation.
+In the anime series Danganronpa 3: The End of Hope's Peak High School, it is revealed that the Chiaki computer program was based on a human student who attended Hope's Peak Academy, the game-loving Ultimate who befriended Hajime Hinata before he chose to become Izuru Kamukura.
 She is later skewered to death, leading to Izuru deciding to take on a neutral role in the coming war.
-In the final scene of the episode Goodbye, Hope's Peak High School, the artificial intelligence Chiaki appears with Nagito and Hajime reenacting the first scene of Goodbye Despair.
-In the series finale The School of Hope and the Students of Despair, Izuru finally bids farewell to their memory of Chiaki and her human counterpart, as he embraces a sense of purpose for the first time with the restored and rehabilitated Remnants of Despair.
+In the final scene of "Goodbye, Hope's Peak Academy", the A.I.
+Chiaki appears with Nagito and Hajime reenacting the first scene of Goodbye Despair.
+In the series finale "The School of Hope and the Students of Despair", Izuru finally bids farewell to their memory of Chiaki and her human counterpart, as he embraces a sense of purpose for the first time with the restored and rehabilitated Remnants of Despair.

-Other appearances

 Chiaki appears in two manga adaptations of Goodbye Despair, one of which partially retold from her perspective, and the other of a non-canonical anthology format.
-Chiaki also appears as a guest character in a 2021 crossover event between Identity V and Danganronpa as a alternate skin for the player character, with the option of being chased by either Monokuma or Junko Enoshima.
+Chiaki also appears as a guest character in a 2021 crossover event between Identity V and Danganronpa as an alternate skin for the player character, with the option of being chased by Monokuma.
 A tie-in figurine of the character was also created, alongside one of Nagito Komaeda.

-Reception
+Critical reception

 Chiaki's role in the original Goodbye Despair game earned praise.
 Comic Book Resources regarded Chiaki as one of the best characters from Goodbye Despair due to how she shows off her gaming skills and the growing relationship between her and Hajime after they met on the island.
 The Gamer listed her as the fifth best Danganronpa character based on her calm personality and "selfless" heroic actions in Goodbye Despair due to how she aids Hajime and the rest of her friends to leave the virtual world.
 In a popularity poll from the franchise for the collected release of Trigger Happy Havoc and Goodbye Despair, Chiaki the fifth spot.
 To celebrate, Rui Komatsuzaki did an illustration of the top five to be featured in the re-release of the games, Reload.
 Rice Digital regarded Chiaki as one of their favorite Danganronpa characters alongside Nagito, making her accidental murder of this character shock the writer when playing the game.
 Her return in the finale of the game to aid Hajime despite being revealed as an AI also attracted the writer.
 He added "To know that she was always the hope and that she was developed specifically to lead the cast of Danganronpa 2 to fight against Junko makes it even more of a bitter ending for our beloved gamer girl."
 Koi-Nya referred to Chiaki as one of the best Danganronpa 2 characters based on hear traits and important actions in the narrative, most notably her assistance in the fight against Junko's AI.